comtalyst/chronoria/README.md

 - PersistentWorkers
 - ConsumerWorkers

 Each service communicates with each other using the producer-consumer messaging system proved by **Azure Service Bus**.
 The purpose of this architecture is to support scaling and to separate client-responsive tasks and other background tasks.
+The design of implementation of all services are similar, which is based on .NET typical Object-Oriented Programming with dependency injections paradigm.

 ### WebAPI
 WebAPI is the interface of the system that is designed to interact with the client-side web application (frontend).
 It is designed to be as RESTful as possible.
 The main endpoints currently being used are: